|2||Kuala Langat, Selangor|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Johor Bahru air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Johor Bahru is currently 5 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 Moderate 93 US AQI

 |Thursday, Sep 29|